 While there are those who think it will not be around when it’s time to quit, most people figure there will be something, even if it’s much lower than current amounts.

 For us, we’ve decided to not include Social Security in our plans and instead count it as a bonus should we get it.

 5. Refining Your Retirement Plans

 How many of you have calculated how much you need to have for retirement?
-How did you get figure that amount?
-For those already retired, what expenses did you over and under estimate?
+How did you get that amount?
+For those already retired, what expenses did you over and/or underestimate?